SumoLogic/sumologic-otel-collector/pkg/receiver/telegrafreceiver/README.md

   (apart from agent's configuration itself).
 That means that metrics go straight from input plugin to the receiver for translation (into otc data model) without any processing
-- ony `telegraf.Gauge` metric data is supported, which translated (loosly) into `pdata.MetricDataTypeDoubleGauge` and `pdata.MetricDataTypeIntGauge` depending on the underlying data type
+- only the following Telegraf metric data types are supported:
+  - `telegraf.Gauge` that is translated to `pdata.MetricDataTypeGauge`,
+  - `telegraf.Counter` that is translated to `pdata.MetricDataTypeSum`.